reachansari/spring-boot-envers-audit-demo/README.md

 # spring-boot-envers-audit-demo
-[Spring Data Jpa][2] provides rough audit information.
-However if you are looking for what are the exact changes being made to an entity you can do so with [Spring Data Envers][1].

-As the name has suggested [Spring Data Envers][1] utilises and simplifies the usage of [Hibernate Envers][3].
+Spring Data Jpa provides rough audit information for any CRUD action performed on the entities.

 ## Enable Entity Audit
 By annotating an `@Entity` with `@Audited`, we are informing Spring that we would like respective entity to be audited.
-The following example shows that we want all activities related to [Book][5] to be audited:
+The following example shows that we want all activities related to Book to be audited:

 ```java
 @Entity